MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/alexandre-ayotte/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Students (M. Sc.)
+  - Former Members (2023)
 ---

-Alexandre Ayotte is a master's student in computer science since winter 2020 and focuses on multi-task learning and image classification of kidney tumors.
+Alexandre Ayotte was a master's student in computer science between winter 2020 and spring 2023 and focused on multi-task learning and image classification of kidney tumors.